calvin123xu/discogs-vi-dataset/README.md

 ### Metadata

-TODO upload to zenodo, add the url here.

 We provide the dataset including the intermediary files of the creation process.
 Due to their sizes, they are separated into two directories so that you do not have to download everything.
 If your goal is to use the dataset and start working, download `main.zip` (1.4 GB compressed, 21 GB uncompressed).
 If for some reason you are interested in the intermediary files, download `intermediary.zip` (8.7 GB compressed, 46 GB uncompressed).
 Contents of these folders are provided in [this section](#data-structure).
+You can download the data from [Zenodo](https://doi.org/10.5281/zenodo.13983028)

 ### Audio